pbenner/pbenner.github.io/paper_sofya.md

 estimate the parameters of the model) and we show that our model is capable of recovering size and shape parameters of the theoretical scatterers with high precision.
-In addition, we provide a software package of our model ( TODO: Github URL) that can be easily applied to other data sets.
+In addition, we provide a software package of our model that can be easily applied to other data sets.
 This allows researchers to train models that are capable of predicting size and shape parameters for their domain of interest, given that a sufficiently large data set of simulated or